AkinoKaede/AkinoKaede/README.md

 ## About Me

-Hi, I am AkinoKaede, a student majoring in data science.
+Hi, I am AkinoKaede, a student majoring in Data Science.
 I love freedom and free software.

 ### Personality